primebaze/master/Readme.md

 # Features
 Comprehensive Course Materials: I've carefully curated study materials, detailed illustrations covering all major anatomical topics and subject areas.

+## Interactive Quizzes:
+Test your knowledge with quizzes after each section.
+These features multiple-choice questions.

+## Progress Tracking:
+The dashboard displays course progress and quiz scores, so users can easily stay on track.

+## Detailed 3D Models:
+Explore rotatable, interactive 3D models of bones, organs, and entire systems to enhance your spatial understanding.

+## Study and Course Materials:
+I have uploaded various course materials that covers all areas of human anatomy.
+These materials were gotten from the best anatomy teaching universities in the world.

 # Project Idea (Problem being solved)
 AnatomyHub aims to revolutionize anatomy education by directly addressing the shortcomings of traditional learning methods: